s7092910/Quartz/tutorials/VanillaWidgets.md

 # Using the patched vanilla widgets in your mod

-Once XUiComponents is added to your mod as shown in the [README.md](../README.md), you can start using the patched vanilla widgets and controllers in your mod.
+Once Quartz is added to your mod as shown in the [README.md](../README.md), you can start using the patched vanilla widgets and controllers in your mod.

 With the Harmony patching, there is no additional set up to be able to use the patched vanilla widgets.